Solution · Professional Services

 How does Lila help a law firm or accounting practice rank for local searches?

-Lila optimises your Google Business Profile for the specific practice-area queries your ideal clients use ("estate planning attorney [city]," "CPA for small business near me," "financial advisor [city] fiduciary") and builds location-specific landing pages for each practice area and geography you serve.
-It also manages your presence on Avvo, Martindale-Hubbell, and other professional directories where active profile management and review velocity significantly affect ranking.
-Firms outside the local-pack top five regularly see meaningful impression increases within 45 to 60 days of Lila activation (Prefero internal data, 4,300+ businesses).
+Lila optimizes your Google Business Profile for the specific practice-area queries your ideal clients use ("estate planning attorney [city]," "CPA for small business near me," "financial advisor [city] fiduciary") and builds location-specific landing pages for each practice area and geography you serve, including how AI assistants summarize firms when a prospect asks for a recommendation.
+Firms outside the local-pack top five regularly see meaningful impression increases within 90 days of Lila activation (Prefero internal data, 5,000+ local businesses), while also keeping the underlying Avvo, Martindale-Hubbell, and directory listings that ranking depends on accurate and current.

-After each matter closes or engagement ends, Echo sends a structured follow-up requesting a review on Google and, if applicable, on Avvo or a relevant professional directory.
-For clients who had a strong outcome, Echo surfaces a personal referral prompt timed to the post-matter window when satisfaction is highest.
-For retainer clients in ongoing relationships, Echo monitors engagement cadence and surfaces reactivation outreach when a client has gone quiet.
-Referral-generated leads convert at two to three times the rate of cold paid-acquisition inquiries in our work with this vertical, making Echo the highest-ROI long-term growth tool for most professional services firms.
+After each matter closes or engagement ends, Lila sends a structured review request on Google or Avvo while the outcome is still fresh.
+Echo separately surfaces a personal referral prompt to clients who are natural advocates, timed to the post-matter window when satisfaction is highest, and for retainer clients in ongoing relationships, Echo monitors engagement cadence and surfaces reactivation outreach when a client has gone quiet longer than their service history would suggest.
+Referral-generated leads convert at two to three times the rate of cold paid-acquisition inquiries in our work with this vertical, making this follow-through one of the highest-ROI habits a firm can build.

 What is a healthy lead-to-consult ratio for a professional services firm?